h2non/jshashes/README.md

 ## Notes

-* Don't support checksum hashes for files in the server-side, only text-based inputs are supported.
+* Don't support checksum hash for files on the server-side, only text-based inputs are supported.
-* Not be planned add support for more hash algorithms.
+* Not has been planned to add support for more hash algorithms.
+* The goal is to provide the same JavaScript code in both server and client side.

 ## Version

-* 1.0b - First release: the code is stable, but the complete library is still beta and must be improved.
+* 1.0b - First release: the code is stable, but the library is still beta and must be improved and documented.

 ## Authors